flytbase/flytdocs/source/docs/FlytOS/Ground_control_stations.rst

 ..     * Username: admin
 ..     * Password: password

-5. Next you will have to activate FlytOS.
+5. You will now have to activate FlytOS.
 Click `here <http://my.flytbase.com>`_ to register your device and activate FlytOS.
-Learn more about setting up your FlytBase account :ref:`here.<flytbase_account>`
+Learn more about setting up your FlytBase account :ref:`here.<activate_flytos>`
-6. Follow the steps `here <http://docs.flytbase.com/en/newlayout/docs/FlytConsole/FlytConsole.html>`_ to learn about FlytConsole widgets.
+6. Follow the steps :ref:`here <flytconsole widgets>` to learn about FlytConsole widgets.

 QGC